ElzbietaZofia/PORTFOLIO/README.md

 ## About me

 I am a QA tester with experience in both manual and automated testing.
 I have worked with web applications in a commercial setting and have created test plans, test scenarios, and executed those tests.
 My fields of experience include writing tests in Playwright using TypeScript.
 I hold the ISTQB Foundation Level (FL) Certification obtained in 2022.

 Testing is a job which gives me great pleasure and satisfaction.
-That is why I am very interested in Test Management and Agile methodology.
+What is more, I am very interested in Test Management and Agile methodology.
+In my current job, in addition to testing, I also manage the backlog by maintaining a prioritized list of tasks for the development team to work on.
+Furthermore, I have experience in management as the former owner of an Interior Design Studio, where I managed the company and coordinated and monitored the work of contractors and suppliers.

 In addition to my software testing skills, I have experience as a WordPress webmaster/webdesigner and as an SEO specialist.
-Furthermore, I am experienced in management as the former owner of an Interior Design Studio, where I managed the company and coordinated and monitored the work of contractors and suppliers.

 In this portfolio I would like to share some of my projects.